 What is a business gift?

 The IRS defines a business gift as something given “in the course of your trade or business.”
 Generally, it applies to gifts that are tangible.
 Gifts of cash don’t count.
 Gift cards can be iffy.
 And entertainment (such as tickets to a sporting event) is generally classified as “entertainment,” meaning it’s not tax-deductible.

-Traditional gifts (think pen set or gift basket) fit into two categories.
+Traditional gifts (think pen set or gourmet gift basket) fit into two categories.
 A direct gift is presented directly to a customer or employee.
 An indirect gift is intended for that person’s family (for example, sending a get well gift to an employee’s or client’s spouse).
 The recipient matters when the IRS calculates the amount you are allowed to deduct for taxes.

+Can gifts be tax deductible?
 How much of a business gift’s value can you deduct?